Australian Student Released After Detention in North Korea

 “This outcome demonstrates the value of discrete behind-the-scenes work of officials in resolving complex and sensitive consular cases in close partnership with other governments,” Morrison said.

+In an interview with Swedish public radio Thursday, Sweden’s Foreign Minister Margot Wallstrom said she had been in contact with Australia and Sweden’s special envoy to North Korea, Kent Harstedt.
+She said Sweden had “raised the issue of this case at highest level” in North Korea and the release happened during Harstedt’s visit to Pyongyang.

+“Happy for the release of Australian citizen Alek Sigley today!
+Sweden has done its utmost to work for Mr Sigley under our bilateral agreement with Australia.
+Relieved that the situation was resolved,” Wallstrom tweeted.

 The Pyongyang university student and tour guide had been out of contact with family and friends in Japan and Australia since Tuesday last week.
 He had been active in social media about his experiences in North Korea and had boasted about the extraordinary freedom he had been allowed as one of the few foreign students living in Pyongyang.

 Morrison’s announcement was the first confirmation that he had been detained.

-Morrison said he discussed Sigley’s disappearance with other world leaders attending the Group of 20 summit last week and accepted offers to find out what happened to him.
+Morrison said he discussed Sigley’s disappearance with other world leaders attending the Group of 20 summit in Japan last week and accepted offers to find out what happened to him.
 Morrison had dined with President Donald Trump in Osaka but declined to say with whom he had discussed Sigley’s disappearance.

-North Korea has been accused in the past of detaining Westerners and using the detainees as political pawns to gain concessions.
+North Korea has been accused in the past of detaining Westerners and using them as political pawns to gain concessions.
 Australia advises people to reconsider their need to travel to North Korea and warns that foreigners have been subject to arbitrary arrests and long detentions.

 Leonid Petrov, an Australian National University expert on North Korea and friend of Sigley, last week speculated that Sigley had been “deliberately cut off from means of communications” temporarily because Trump was in the region.